 Check Out Our New ICToxLab videos!

-I was just awarded a $40,000 2-year grant from the Park Foundation to study the sources of microplastics in the southern portion of the Cayuga Lake watershed.
-We will be sampling snow, sediment, tributaries and effluent from the wastewater treatment plant.
+Park Foundation Grant!
+I was awarded a $40,000 2-year grant from the Park Foundation to study the sources of microplastics in the southern portion of the Cayuga Lake watershed.
+We are sampling snow, sediment, tributaries and effluent from the wastewater treatment plant.